 After having my second child, I was looking for somewhere to donate all the good quality baby items that my children no longer used.
 Upon researching, there was nowhere in Queensland that offered this service, so Baby Give Back was born.
 I strongly believe that every baby deserves a safe start to life.
 This has become our motto at Baby Give Back.

 How many families do you help each year?

-Each year we help more and more children and families in our community.
+Each year our charity helps more and more children and families in our community.
 We have supported over 1,500 children to date this year with June seeing over 354 children provided with the items they need.
 This year we are hoping to help 3000 children and their families in Southeast Queensland alone and we are well on track to achieve this goal.
 We supported a young family this year whose both parents lost their jobs on the same day due to Covid-19, we provided them with the items to help reduce the stress and anxiety about how they would provide for their children in this hard time.

 March was one of our biggest months in the number of children and families we supported.
 And we are seeing each month to be bigger with more families needing support due to job losses from COVID-19.
 We are working harder than ever to ensure we can provide the items for our fellow community members.

 And has the outbreak affected your work too?

 COVID-19 really hit us hard.
 We were forced to close our warehouse to our valuable volunteers and to receive donated items, even though the requests for our service was skyrocketing.
 Slowly we are starting to get back to the new normal, but we still have a long way to go.
 The biggest impact was having to postpone our main charity fundraising event which is our High Tea in May and raises $100,000.
 This has made it hard for us but it won’t stop us from helping those who need us.